pgollucci/catalog/README.md

 2. Make sure your `package.json` file includes at least the keyword `cdk`.
 3. Publish your module to all package managers.
 You can use [aws-delivlib](https://github.com/awslabs/aws-delivlib) to define your multi-language release pipeline.
 This is the same tech we use to publish the AWS CDK to all package managers.
 4. If your module is not picked up by @awscdkio within 10 minutes, see the troubleshooting section below.
+5. [Optional] If you provide an `author.twitter` value (with or without the '@') in your package.json, that handle will be included in the catalog.
 Here are some examples for modules: [cdk-secrets](https://github.com/udondan/cdk-secrets), [cdk-watchful](https://github.com/eladb/cdk-watchful), [cdk-dynamo-table-viewer](https://github.com/eladb/cdk-dynamo-table-viewer).

 **Troubleshooting**